PointClub Surveys is a reward site, where you can earn a small amount of money for completing surveys online.

 I also feel how they market themselves is very slightly deceptive, as they make it sound as though these surveys are catered to you and that making money from surveys is an easy way to make extra cash…

-I also don’t recommend completing surveys as a good way to make money online, if you’re looking to make more than small change and I do mean that literally.
+I also don’t recommend completing surveys as a good way to make money online in the long-term, if you’re looking to make more than small change, (and I do mean that literally).

 I understand some people actually just enjoy completing surveys in their spare time, as a way to unwind and maybe make a little bit in the process.